instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

   embedding database.
 * Append the retrieved context to the original LLM request.
 * Send the augmented request to the LLM and return the response to the user.

+#### Refining the user query for semantic search purposes
+To improve semantic search on the embeddings database, the user query can be refined using the same or a different LLM.
+This step reduces ambiguity, filters irrelevant details, and aligns the query more closely with the database’s semantic structure, increasing retrieval accuracy.

+To minimize LLM query costs, this refinement can be configured as an optional step in the chat pipeline.

+Another strategy to reduce costs could be to perform the refinement query only when the embedding retrieval step fails to return sufficient contextual information to meet a configured score threshold.

 #### Running the pipeline with v1.4
 To address the limitations of version 1.4, we propose introducing a configuration option to enable the RAG pipeline without any changes to the CLI: